-According to candidate feedback, multiple-answer and column-type questions (see examples 3. and 4.) are some of the most difficult to answer confidently.
-Gleim has produced a special Gleim Instruct video explaining how to best approach these multiple-choice questions.
-You can access this video from within your Gleim Online course or at www.gleim.com/cmamcqhelp.
+According to candidate feedback, multiple-answer and column-type questions (see example questions 3. and 4.) are some of the most difficult to answer confidently.
+Gleim has produced a special Gleim Instruct supplemental video explaining how to best approach these multiple-choice questions.
+You can access this video from within your CMA Review course or at www.gleim.com/cmamcqhelp.

 1. Answer (D) is correct.

 DISCUSSION: Direct labor is both a product cost and a prime cost.
 Product costs are incurred to produce units of output and are deferred to future periods to the extent that output is not sold.
 Prime costs are defined as direct materials and direct labor.

 Answer (A) is incorrect.
 Direct labor is also a product cost.
 Answer (B) is incorrect.
 A period cost is expensed when incurred.
 Direct labor cost is inventoriable.
 Answer (C) is incorrect.
 Direct labor is also a prime cost.